Describe A Writer You Would Like To Meet: IELTS Speaking Cue Card

 Follow up questions

-What impact has Shiv Khera had on your life?
+What impact has Shiv Khera's work had on your life?

-How do you think writers can influence society?
+How do you think meeting him would influence your goals?

-What qualities do you admire in successful authors?
+What qualities do you admire most in Shiv Khera?

 Band 6-7